boshtannik/network_simulator/README.md

 ## Functionality that the simulator provides:
 * Lets develop protocols with no need for actual hardware.
 * Lets buld automated testing scenarious.
-* Simulates data collision when more than one modem are broadcasting into same environment.
+* Simulates data collision when more than one modem are broadcasting into same environment at the same tick.
 * Supports groups of modems working simultaneously in one or several ethers at the time.
 * One modem can occupy more than one ether.
 It lets to simulate scenario of data being transferred by chain of simulated devices.
 * Can simulate scenario of modem being fell of the environment during broadcasting or being hot plugged to existing environment.